Kas Kastner

-Robert W. Kastner (30 August 1928 – 11 April 2021), commonly known as R.W.
+Robert William Kastner (30 August 1928 – 11 April 2021), commonly known as R.W.
 Kastner or Kas Kastner, was a builder and tuner of racing cars, a racing driver, and an author.
 He also raced sailing boats competitively.
 At different times he was Director of Motorsports in the United States for both the Triumph Motor Company and Nissan.
 Kastner has been called one of the most influential Americans in the history of Triumph cars.
 He coined the maxim "Never be beaten by equipment."

 Early years

 Kastner was born in Batavia, New York.
 He graduated High School in 1945, then enlisted in the US Army for a two-year stint, during which he was stationed at Fort Carlson in Colorado.
 After his discharge he returned to Batavia briefly, where he taught himself to drive in a 1934 Plymouth.
 He soon returned to Colorado where he earned a living in a variety of jobs, including managing the pool-hall portion of a large bar, where he earned some extra money hustling pool.
 His next stop was working as a mechanic at a Chevrolet dealership in Delta, Colorado.
 In 1951 he bought his first sports car, a Crosley Super Sport, on the basis of a road test by Tom McCahill in Mechanix Illustrated.

 Kastner then moved to Salt Lake City, Utah, where he bought an MG TD in 1952.
 He acquired a copy of the factory tuning manual for the TD, and with it taught himself how to repair and modify the car.
 To earn a living he worked as a plater of baby shoes, a credit manager for a Chevrolet dealer and a railroad telegrapher for Union Pacific.
 He continued to acquire manuals for imported cars and ordered English standard tools from overseas, over time becoming the local expert on foreign cars.
 After working as the manager of an MG/Jaguar distributor, in 1953 he opened his own automotive repair shop.

 Seeing Ken Miles race his R1 MG Special at Pebble Beach in 1953 inspired Kastner to build his own special.
 He built his car with an engine and chassis from an MG and bodywork of 0.019 in thick aluminum paneling that was screwed in place to a framework made of welded electrical conduit.
 This car was eventually followed by another home-built MG Special.
 His first race was on the streets of Aspen, Colorado, where he placed second and won his class.
 From there he went on to compete in several hill climbs and other events.
 He first raced a Triumph in 1954 at Steamboat Springs, Colorado.